PassbirdCo/MetaKeepCodeSamples/eos/fio/lib/README.md

 wallet.mapHandle("your_fio_handle@domain", [
   {
-    public_address: publicAddress,
-    chain_code: "ETH",
-    token_code: "ETH",
+    chain: "ETH",
+    address: publicAddress,
   },
 ]);
 ```

-Make sure to replace `your_public_eth_address` with the actual public ETH address you want to map, provide the necessary [chain code and token code](https://github.com/fioprotocol/fips/blob/master/fip-0015.md), and replace `your_fio_handle@handle` with your FIO handle.
+Make sure to replace `your_public_eth_address` with the actual public ETH address you want to map, provide the necessary [chain](https://github.com/fioprotocol/fips/blob/master/fip-0015.md), and replace `your_fio_handle@handle` with your FIO handle.

 You can also provide an optional `reason` string that will be displayed to the user when they sign the transaction: